ADD CONDITION

 Drug Overview

-Good Sense SF Honey Lemon Cough Drops are designed to temporarily relieve coughs that may occur with a cold, as well as soothe occasional minor throat irritation and soreness.
-These drops provide a comforting option to help ease your symptoms and make you feel more comfortable during a cold or throat discomfort.
+Good Sense SF Honey Lemon is a medication designed to temporarily relieve coughs that may occur with a cold, as well as to soothe occasional minor irritation and sore throat.
+This product combines honey and lemon to provide a comforting effect, helping you feel better during those uncomfortable moments.

 Uses